-The first quarter of 2023 has been motivated by an increased desire to roll out the Safe Delivery+ programme, produce more content, and increase trainings in order to ensure safer births for more women and their newborns around the world.
+The first half of 2023 has been motivated by an increased desire to roll out the Safe Delivery+ programme, produce more content, and increase trainings in order to ensure safer births for more women and their newborns around the world.

 The increased motivation is caused by the newest 'Trends in maternal mortality 2000-2023' report, published in February 2023 by WHO, UNICEF, UNFPA, World Bank Group and UNDESA, which shows stagnation of previously improving maternal mortality figures.
+In some countries, we have even seen increases.
 In 2020 alone, about 287,000 women died during or following pregnancy and childbirth (WHO, 2023).